ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-CPP.rst

       $ call install\setup.bat

 To test the new event callback, first run the parameter_event_handler node:

 .. code-block:: console

      $ ros2 run cpp_parameter_event_handler parameter_event_handler

-Then, from a second terminal (with ROS initialized), let's set the original int parameter:
+Then, from a second terminal (with ROS sourced), let's set the original int parameter:

 .. code-block:: console